s37syed/s37syed-website/README.md

-# s37syed-website
+# shahsyed.com
-Repository for my website's development
+Repository for my virtual presence on the interwebs

 ## Software used
 * AngularJS 8.3.29 (TypeScript)